-ATLANTIC BONITO & LITTLE TUNNY continues to be good throughout the sound.
+ATLANTIC BONITO & LITTLE TUNNY fishing continues to be good especially in the western sound.
 Pink and green is the lure color choice.
-Many anglers are scoring using a Hogy heavy minnow jig in pink.
-Shore anglers are scoring at Fort Trumbull, mouth of the Thames River, Ocean Beach, Seaside Park, Harkness Memorial, Hammonasset State Park, Rocky Neck State Park.
-In the west try Compo Beach, Sherwood Island, Burying Hill Beach (Fairfield), Southport Harbor, Shady Beach/ Calf Pasture (Norwalk) and Fayerweather Island in Bridgeport along with Long Beach Stratford.
+Many anglers are scoring using a 3" Hogy heavy minnow jig in pink.
+Shore anglers are scoring at Long Beach in Stratford (find the birds working).
 Dawn and dusk is typically the best time to fish for these inshore tunas but they can be caught during the daytime.
-They are feeding heavily of young of the year transparent juvenile anchovy.
 Try casting metal (heavy) lures (Swedish pimple, albie snax and Epoxy jigs) to feeding fish on the surface.
 A quiet approach and finding birds (gulls/terns) actively feeding is the key to a successful trip.
-Jigging (1.5oz crippled herring) for them also works when they are close to the bottom and your fish fonder is "lit up".
+Jigging (1.5oz crippled herring) for them also works when they are close to the bottom and your fish finder is "lit up".